-2023 Financial Metrics, Targets, and Results.
+2023 Financial Metrics, Targets, and Results

 The PCC Committee recognizes the importance of establishing realistic yet rigorous targets that continue to motivate and retain executives.
 The AIP targets for each year are set, together with the Company budget, at the start of the current year, taking into consideration prior year results, growth targets, and potential risks to achieving the target during the performance period.
-The targets and performance scale for each metric are approved after thorough review and discussion at both the PCC Committee and board levels.
+The targets and performance scale for each metric are approved after thorough review and discussion at both the PCC Committee and board.
 The range of performance from threshold to maximum is intended to reflect the expected variance of operating results.
 Details on the metrics, weightings, performance scale, and results for the 2023 AIP are shown below:

-Personal Objectives.
+Personal Objectives

 At the beginning of each year, based on the annual financial and strategic plan, our CEO and the other NEOs develop annual quantitative and qualitative objectives.
 The personal objectives for the CEO are recommended by the PCC Committee to the Board of Directors and, after review and discussion, are approved by the Board of Directors.
 The personal objectives for the NEOs, other than the CEO, are recommended by the CEO to the PCC Committee and, after review and discussion, approved by the PCC Committee.

-For 2023, the personal objectives for all Ingredion employees, including the NEOs, were aligned with Ingredion's four strategic pillars (Specialties Growth, Cost Competitiveness, Commercial Excellence and Purpose, Culture, Values and Talent) and the core Company value of "Care First."
-Additionally, for 2023, all NEOs had personal objectives tied to the Company's purpose, culture, values, and talent, which factored into their respective personal objectives in the aggregate.
-Mr. Zallie's personal objectives for 2023 focused on employee safety, sustainable sourcing, refreshing the Company's strategy, delivery of strategic growth, cost competitiveness, commercial excellence, succession planning, and employee engagement.
+For 2023, the personal objectives for all Ingredion employees, including the CEO and all other NEOs, were aligned with Ingredion's four strategic pillars (Specialties Growth, Cost Competitiveness, Commercial Excellence and Purpose, Culture, Values and Talent) and the core Company value of "Care First."
+In particular, Mr. Zallie's personal objectives for 2023 focused on employee safety, sustainable sourcing, refreshing the Company's strategy, delivery of strategic growth, cost competitiveness, commercial excellence, succession planning, and employee engagement.